win-ngs/bowtie2-windows-build/README.md

 This build is based on upstream Bowtie 2 2.5.5.

-This Windows executables were built using
+These Windows executables were built using
 [MSYS2 UCRT64](https://www.msys2.org/docs/environments/).

 ## Downloading Bowtie 2 for Windows

-Prebuilt Windows binaries are intended to be published on the [Releases](https://github.com/win-ngs/bowtie2-windows-build/releases) page of this repository.
+Prebuilt Windows binaries are published on the [Releases](https://github.com/win-ngs/bowtie2-windows-build/releases) page of this repository.